jessecusack/DIMES_lee_wave_analysis/README.md

 * gravity_waves.py: all things related to internal gravity waves i.e. dispersion relations, polarisation relations etc. (Work in progress)

-Everything else is related to my own analysis of the data and is probably messy.
+Everything else is related to my own analysis of the data and is messy.

 MATLAB
 ------

-So I've stopped using MATLAB completely but I leave the mess of functions here for posterity.
-Bits require the gibbs seawater toolbox (gsw) and m_map toolbox.
+I've stopped using MATLAB completely but I leave the mess of functions here for posterity.
+Scripts require the gibbs seawater toolbox (gsw) and m_map toolbox.